kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, certain warrants may be restricted by court rules, state statutes, or federal laws.
 Information that members of the public cannot view includes:

-• Testimonies and affidavits: Oral and written testimonies and affidavits submitted under oath to request search warrants are not considered public records unless a warrant has been executed and parties to the case agree to disclosure (K.S.A 22-2502 (e)).
+• Testimonies and affidavits: Oral and written testimonies and affidavits submitted under oath to request search warrants are not considered public records unless a warrant has been executed and parties to the case agree to disclosure (K.S.A.
+22-2502 (e)).

 • Criminal investigations: Materials, including warrants and other reports, gathered during an investigation are not open to the public unless disclosure fulfills any of the conditions under K.S.A 45-221 (10).